Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Introduction

-In $\S$\ref{S2.4}, we return to the other extreme: log-canonical singularities, and the even milder {\it $k$-log-canonical} singularities with $k\geq 1$ ($k=0$ being the log-canonical case).
-This is inspired by the recent work of Mustata--Popa on Hodge ideals \cite{MP,MP18i,MP18ii,MP-Inv,MOP,Po}, and some recent work of M. Saito and his collaborators \cite{Sai16, JKYS}.
+In $\S$\ref{S2.4}, we return to the other extreme: log-canonical singularities, and the even milder {\it $k$-log-canonical} and {\it $k$-rational} singularities with $k\geq 1$ ($k=0$ being the log-canonical and rational case respectively).
+This is inspired by the recent work of Mustata--Popa on Hodge ideals \cite{MP,MP18i,MP18ii,MP-Inv,MOP,Po}, and some recent work of M. Saito and his collaborators \cite{Sai16, JKSY} (see also Remarks \ref{Rem-kDB} and \ref{Rem-krat} for subsequent developments).
 After delineating the relationships between the various birational and Hodge-theoretic invariants of singularities (log-canonical threshold, jumping numbers, generation level, period exponent, etc.) in Prop. \ref{prop2.4a}, we characterize $k$-log-canonical singularities in terms of the spectrum and describe the influence they have on the limiting MHS (Cor. \ref{cor2.4a}, Thm. \ref{t-b}).
 Corollary \ref{cor2.4b} and Proposition \ref{prop2.4b} apply Prop. \ref{prop2.4a} to an algebro-geometric question about the equivalence of \emph{canonicity} of an isolated log-canonical singularity and \emph{Picard--Lefschetz monodromy} for the degeneration to it.
 An additional application is to the period map for cubic fourfolds (cf. \cite{La10}); see Remark \ref{rem-cubic}.